Harry And Meghan Are No Longer Working Members Of The Royal Family, Palace Says

 The couple has said they plan to split their time between the U.K. and North America and to work to become financially independent from the royal family as they move to "carve out a progressive new role within this institution."

 Prior to Saturday's announcement, little was known about what this new chapter would look like for the two.
 On Monday, the queen hosted Harry; his father, Prince Charles; and his brother, Prince William, at her Sandringham estate in Norfolk to discuss the "complex matters" involved in the couple's desire to step back from official duties.
-Meghan joined the family by phone from Canada.

 Among other changes Harry and Meghan have announced in recent days is that they will no longer participate in the royal rota system, which has provided a select pool of U.K. media outlets exclusive access to official engagements of the Royal family.
 The announcement came amid ongoing friction between the couple and members of the media.